 - 16. In November 2020, the following recurrent funding was identified for Hampshire CCG's areas to implement a new pathway, including the procurement of an assessment service and supporting pre and post diagnostic services. - 17.
-This funding was added to existing funding in place for children and young people living on the Isle of Wight to enable the procurement of a joint and equitable service.
+This funding was added to existing funding in place for children and young people living on the Isle of Wight, to enable the procurement of a joint and equitable service across both Hampshire and the Island.